 SD-WAN allows IT to leverage secure local or regional breakouts to the cloud.
-Traffic in this case flows directly from the internet from the closest available link.
-If additional security is required, SD-WAN can segment (micro-segmentation) traffic and route the same to cloud for further inspection.
+Traffic, in this case, flows directly from the internet from the closest available link.
+If additional security is required, SD-WAN can segment (micro-segmentation) traffic and route the same to the cloud for further inspection.

 Virtualizing enterprise networks